 Nickel Plate Road Magazine

-Submissions for Car 831, NKP Products, and Tack Board should go to the magazine's main editorial office in Illinois c/o Mike Schafer, PO Box 129, Lee, IL 60530-0129 or email Mike at email@example.com with the topic in the subject field of the e-mail; for example, "NKPM Letter to Car 831."
+Submissions for the NKPM Car 831 should go to the magazine's main editorial office in Illinois c/o Mike Schafer, PO Box 129, Lee, IL 60530-0129 or email Mike at email@example.com with the topic in the subject field of the e-mail; for example, "NKPM Letter to Car 831."

 Submission of "copy" (text): You may submit your text as an attachment to an e-mail or cut-and-paste into an e-mail unto itself.
-We can read just about any reasonably contemporary word-processing document and for certain Microsoft Word and Apple's Pages.
+We can read just about any reasonably contemporary word-processing document and for certain Microsoft Word, Apple Pages, Adobe InDesign, and PDF documents.
 Don't own a computer?
 Not to worry.
 We take articles the good old-fashioned way, too: typed on paper and mailed via regular postal service.

 Submission of photos: First of all, we accept good old-fashioned "real" photos, either color slides (originals preferred) or original black & white or color negatives or B&W prints made from negatives.
 Color prints are also acceptable although color slides (transparencies) are preferred if there is a choice; there is considerable loss of quality in a print made from a slide.
 Nonetheless, if you go that route, color prints need to be at least 5x7 and printed on smooth (versus textured) paper.
 Faded or color-shifted slides ARE acceptable, as we have the means to restore color and saturation and remove scratches, dust, and certain other defects.

 We understand the reluctance many of you have in loaning out original slides or negatives.
-We recommend using a trusted courier such as FedEx and insuring the shipment.
+We recommend using USPS insured Priority Mail, which includes tracking.
 We will scan and return the slides or negatives promptly.

 More and more people are submitting digital photos electronically, and although this works great when it does work, it's also an area where we have been seeing considerable trouble because many are still struggling with that pesky learning curve.
 Most of the time, the problem stems from files that are simply too small, as people strive to "conserve" memory.
 Forget it.
 The most basic rule of thumb is to send us the largest file your scanner or your camera can make!
 And remember that how good a photo may appear to look on your computer screen at 72 d.p.i. (dots per inch) has little bearing on how it will look in the print media, which requires 300 d.p.i.